foglar/dotfiles/README.md

 - [ ] move nvchad_setup into one function, no duplicate code
 - [ ] add more skip messages so the user knows why something is not showing
 - [ ] in scripts check if the script is executed before or after or use chezmoi templates
+- [ ] ask if user wants to run script next time, if no, then edit config.json
+- [ ] maybe generate default config.json based on the users input and output_config.json if running for the first time
+- [ ] remake process of installing packages based on the https://www.chezmoi.io/user-guide/advanced/install-packages-declaratively/

 ## Credits